IcyChlorine/GLProjFrame/README.md

 * Taking popular libraries within the project,such as `glfw`,`glm`,and`stb`,so as to exempt developers the trouble of downloading,building these libraries on their own.
 You can find them in `/GLProjFrame/[src,include,lib]`
 * Using CMake make scripts to achieve better portability.
 Click `ClickMetoCMake.bat` to make project files.
 Visual Studio 2010+ is recommended.

+## Latest Version

-**Current Version: beta.0.**
+**Current version**: `v1.0`

+**What's new**:

++ the famous mesh loading library `assimp` now incorporated! run `class MeshDemo` in `main.cpp` to check.
++ major revisions have been made to glpp, its now less obscure and more handy.
+Classes structure is now simpler and more de-coupled.

 ## Make

-Honestly I've only configured the project for VS in Windows.
+Now I've only configured the project for VS in Windows.
 I intended to add support for more platforms/IDEs, but considering the complexity of building an OpenGL project, I still recommend Visual Studio as your first choice.

-Double click `ClickMetoCMake.bat`(or run it on command line) to make project files.
+Use **CMake** to make project files.
 All library and header files are already included in this repository.
 Visual Studio 2010+ is recommended.

 The main project is `GLProjFrame` in the folder with the same name; Note that an auxiliary project `test` is also included, as a handy tool for developers to test any weird or interesting programming cases within the same solution.